Changing the world through advanced research

-- Reliability of the data
+Reliability of the data

-New cancer treatments are first developed in a lab.
+New cancer treatments are first developed in a lab

-Clinical trials are one of the last steps in the long and careful process of studying whether medical treatments are appropriate, safe and effective.
+Clinical trials are one of the last steps in the long and careful process of studying whether medical treatments are appropriate, safe, and effective.
 In most cases, the process of investigating a new treatment begins in a laboratory, where new ideas are first developed and tested.

-Four phases of research to ensure effectiveness and safety.
+Four phases of research to ensure effectiveness and safety

-So, clinical trials are how potential new treatments are tested in people.
+Clinical trials are how potential new treatments are tested in people.
 Because safety is the paramount concern, clinical trials are very carefully conducted and reviewed by IRBs (investigational review boards) that exist solely to protect patient safety.
 Also, clinical trials are divided into four phases, each designed to answer a specific research question:

-- Phase I – Test a new drug or treatment in a small number of people for the first time for the purposes of determining its safety and safe dosage range, and to identify its side effects.
+New treatments are tested in a small number of people for the first time for the purposes of determining its safety, safe dosage range, and to identify its side effects.

-its effectiveness, monitor its side effects and compare it to existing treatment methods.
+Give a new treatment to even larger groups of people to confirm its effectiveness, monitor its side effects and compare it to existing treatment methods.
 Also used to collect information that will eventually allow safe use of the treatment on the open market.

-- Phase IV – After the treatment has been on the market, gather information about its effects on various populations and the side effects associated with long-term use.
+After the treatment has been on the market, gather information about its effects on various populations and the side effects associated with long-term use.

 Generally speaking, the goal of clinical trials is to advance medical knowledge

-and help improve patient care by finding out whether a new drug, device or
+and help improve patient care by finding out whether a new drug, device, or

-- Improves patient outcomes
+Improves patient outcomes

-- Offers no benefit
+Offers no benefit

-- Causes unexpected harm
+Causes unexpected harm

-Trust a world leader in clinical trials research.
+Trust a world leader in clinical trials research

-At the START Center for Cancer Care, we are committed to these objectives… and to the overall goal of bringing about a new era in cancer treatment.
+At the START Center for Cancer Care, we are committed to these objectives and to the overall goal of bringing about a new era in cancer treatment.
 We’re also committed to pursuing the cure.
 Today, START is a South Texas leader in advanced cancer care and an international leader in Phase I clinical trials.